 DreamWorks offers students and recent grads the opportunity to work alongside artists and storytellers in TV and Feature Animation.
 Interns take a deep dive into real productions, learn the 2D & CG pipeline and get a taste for what it is like to work in a creative environment.
 Internships are offered annually, three times a year in the Spring, Summer and Fall.
-Open to students and recent grads (recent grads should apply within the six month window post graduation).
-Internships are paid and are 12 weeks long in duration.
-All internships are located at our studio in Glendale, CA. Please see below to learn more about when to apply & what opportunities we offer.
+Open to students and recent grads (recent grads should apply within the six month window post graduation), Internships are paid, 10 weeks long, and are offered remotely and/or on a hybrid basis, depending on the department.
+Please see below to learn more about when to apply & what opportunities we offer.

 - The ideal Intern will showcase the following qualities:

 - Curious & Hungry to Learn